Tile Protective Coatings

 BACK TO MAIN TILE PAGE

 Apply the coating with a 9" Shur Line Pad available at Home Depot or Lowes.
 Pour a bead of product directly onto the tiles from left to right or right to left.
 Then spread the coating with the Shur Line Pad horizontally over two rows of tiles.
 Moving the puddle of product over the tiles in an even coat.
 Work the puddle over the seams to make sure the product seeps in thoroughly.
-Then work the pad vertically over the two rows of tiles to smoothen the coating out and to remove any puddles.
+Then work the pad vertically in one direction towards you only over the two rows of tiles to smoothen the coating out and to remove any puddles.
+Do not use any pressure on the pad, just lightly glide the pad from the top row toward you lightly to smoothen and to remove any bubbles.
 Then do the next two rows.

 Once you've done a row you'll know exactly how much product to pour onto the floor.
 So on the first two rows it's best to err on the short side rather than having too much product to work with.